dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/index.md

 > [!IMPORTANT]
 > Before you start the porting process it is important to validate that EF Core meets the data access requirements for your application.
 You can find everything you need in the [EF Core documentation](/ef/core/).

+> [IMPORTANT]
+> There is a known issue ([microsoft/dotnet-apiport #993](https://github.com/microsoft/dotnet-apiport/issues/993)) with the [portability analyzer](/dotnet/standard/analyzers/portability-analyzer) that erroneously reports EF Core as incompatible with .NET 5 and .NET 6.
+These warnings can be safely ignored as EF Core is 100% compatible with .NET 5 and .NET 6 target frameworks.

 ## Reasons to upgrade

 All new Entity Framework development is happening in EF Core.
 There are no plans to backport any new features to EF6.
 EF Core runs on the latest .NET runtimes and takes full advantage of runtime, platform-specific (such as ASP.NET Core or WPF) and language-specific features.
 Here are a few of the benefits you gain from upgrading: